-No gutter, whether protected by a gutter guard or not, is immune to icicles forming.
-Conditions naturally exist related to gutter guards and ice dams before a gutter guard is installed.
+No gutter, whether protected by a gutter guard or not, is immune to icicles forming or conditions existing related to ice dams.
 It’s not uncommon to notice or really pay attention to ice dams or icicles until after you’ve gone through the expense of installing your MasterShield gutter guard system.

 Without a gutter guard, icicles form off your shingles and drop down into your gutter, hidden from view.
 The first few inches of snow that you see on your roof is there, too, it’s just filled the trough of your gutters.
 No one sees this ice formation or thinks about the consequences of it, safely from the ground.

 As your roof thaws, water runs under the existing snow and, when the day is warm enough, drains into your gutter.
 As the weather cools into the evening, the water running down your roof and into your gutters freezes, potentially putting tremendous stress on your gutters from the weight of the ice.
 If it doesn’t rethaw the next day, you have an ice-filled gutter and conditions that start to cause water to build up behind the previously frozen thaw – the start of an ice dam.

-Ice dams and icicles are the biggest issue if you are dealing with a section of gutter near an entrance way, a stoop or a ab0ve a garage door.
+Gutter guard ice dams and icicles are the biggest issue if you are dealing with a section of gutter near an entrance way, a stoop or a above a garage door.
 If you are considering having a MasterShield Gutter Protection system installed, you may be able to help the system experience a faster melt rate if your dealer installs our High Flow filter in the panel above the egress.

 MasterShield tends to release snow and ice better than most gutter guards because, unlike other gutter covers, it doesn’t create a new angle or flat surface where ice would have a tendency to form.
 It allows snow and ice to release towards the ground rather than back up the roof line.